 Be nice.
 Or else.

-CEO at Circa Joined almost 4 years ago
+CEO at Circa Joined about 4 years ago

 Looks great.
 I like the use of emoji.

 The concept reminds me a lot of what we did with Circa years ago: https://medium.com/circa/the-right-way-to-ask-users-to-review-your-app-9a32fd604fca?source=linkShare-9e1633b0e7ad-1505326987

 Sure, it takes care of the job in the same way that LayerVault took care of it years ago.
 And takes care of it in the same way that Dropbox takes care of it, with some additional GUI and features.

 But Abstract is not the basic version control that you find here.
 It's way more feature rich and frankly, more powerful.
 We're not just talking about one file evolving over time where you can look back at old versions.
 Branches add a whole new dimension to design collaboration.
 You can keep the Master file safe and clean, which acts as your single source of truth.
 Then branch from there to explore and work on new things without affecting the source of truth for engineers, etc.